Spanish Water Dog as an Emotional Support Dog

 Temperament and Emotional Connection

-One of the Spanish Water Dog's most distinguishing characteristics is its ability to establish a profound emotional bond with its owner.
+One of the Spanish Water Dog’s most distinguishing characteristics is its ability to establish a profound emotional bond with its owner.
 They are known for their loyalty, intuitive understanding of human emotions, and eagerness to provide affection.
-This intrinsic empathy makes them attuned to subtle emotional cues, making them ideal for those needing emotional support.
+This intrinsic empathy makes them attuned to subtle emotional cues.
+Thus, they are ideal for those needing emotional support.

-- Empathy: SWDs are naturally sensitive to their owners’ emotional states, often responding with comforting behaviors like physically pressing against them or offering gentle nudges.
+- Empathy: SWDs are naturally sensitive to their owners’ emotional states.
+They often respond with comforting behaviors like physically pressing against them or offering gentle nudges.

 - Loyalty and Attachment: This breed forms strong attachments, making them incredibly reliable companions who thrive on human interaction and affection.